nicolasprothero/NicolasProthero-Portfolio-Old/README.md

 **My case studies include:**

-- Plant Care App
+- Javescript Webgame

 - Personal Website Portfolio

+- Plant Care App (Webpage still WIP)

 ## Upcoming

-Works pages are to be updated to include case studies of my projects.
+Works pages are to be updated for Plant Care App.

 These will include project statements, protoyping, and final products.